asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 Today we've explored `deno-puppeteer`, a package that makes it possible to write *puppeteer* scripts on Deno.

 Scripting is one of many use cases for Deno, and one of the reasons Deno was created, but definitely not the only one.
-In this blogpost series' we'll explore different parts of Deno, from rust interoperability to static site generation.
+In this blog post series' we'll explore different parts of Deno, from rust interoperability to static site generation.

 We truly believe that, by building on the shoulders of giants (TypeScript, Node.js and Rust) and adding a few things to the mixture, Deno has all it takes to stand out.

 If you're interested in knowing more about Deno and how to use it to build tools and web applications, make sure you checkout my recently launched book [Getting started with Deno]().
 In the book, we'll carefully explain all the mentioned Deno features (and many others) while building real-world applications.

-This article (and code) was written by me my friend [Felipe Schmitt](https://twitter.com/schmittfelipe), a declared *puppeteer* fan which is always ready to explore new pieces of technology.
+This article (and code) was written by me and my friend [Felipe Schmitt](https://twitter.com/schmittfelipe), a declared *puppeteer* fan which is always ready to explore new pieces of technology.

 We'd like to hear what you think about it!
 If you have any questions, make sure you it us on Twitter or LinkedIn.
 I'll leave the links below.